 Undersized water heater.
 If your water heater runs out of hot water too quickly, it may be too small for your needs.
 If the water heater is old, consider replacing it with a larger model.
 If the water heater is in good condition, you may be able to meet your family's hot water needs with the existing water heater by installing Thermostatic Mixing Valves at each point-of-use and then turning the thermostat(s) to a higher setting.
-See page 15, step 10.
+See "Step 10" on page 15.